 Take Chicken Soup for the Soul, with sales of more than 8 million copies and which subsequently generated a series that includes more than 80 best-selling books.
 It was rejected by 144 publishers before it was finally published.

-Here are few more of these “no talent” authors.
+Here are a few more of these “no talent” authors.

 A Time to Kill by John Grisham was rejected 45 times.
 Stephen King’s debut novel, Carrie, was declined 30 times.
 J.K.
 Rowling’s Harry Potter and the Philosopher’s Stone was rejected – 14 times!
 And even Gone With the Wind by Margaret Mitchell was declined by 38 publishers.

-This tells me that publishers and those who read the manuscripts that fly over their transoms make a lot of mistakes when it comes judging what makes a good book.
-In fact, publishers are notorious for turning down books that went on to become best sellers.
+That tells me that publishers and those who read the manuscripts that fly over their transoms make a lot of mistakes when it comes to judging what makes a good book.
+Publishers are notorious for turning down books that went on to become bestsellers.